datafold/data-diff/README.md

     --bisection-factor 6 \ # for readability, try default first
     --update-column timestamp \
     --verbose

+    # Consider running with --interactive the first time.
+    # Runs `EXPLAIN` for you to verify the queries are using indexes.
+    # --interactive
 [10:15:00] INFO - Diffing tables | segments: 6, bisection threshold: 100000.
 [10:15:00] INFO - .
 Diffing segment 1/6, key-range: 1..4166683, size: 4166682
 [10:15:03] INFO - .
 Diffing segment 2/6, key-range: 4166683..8333365, size: 4166682